dogweather/forkful/content/en/vba/files-and-io/writing-a-text-file.md

 weight: 24
 ---

-## What & Why?

-Writing a text file in Visual Basic for Applications (VBA) involves creating, modifying, or appending text data to files, a fundamental task for storing outputs, logging, or interacting with other applications.
-Programmers utilize this functionality to automate reporting, data exportation, or configuration file generation within the Microsoft Office ecosystem.

 ## How to:
 VBA offers several methods to write to a file, but one of the most straightforward ways is using the `FileSystemObject`.
 Here’s a step-by-step guide to create a simple text file and write data to it:

 1. **Reference Microsoft Scripting Runtime**: First, ensure your VBA editor has access to the `FileSystemObject`.
 Go to Tools > References in the VBA editor and check "Microsoft Scripting Runtime."